 - Write the shipping name “Dry Ice” or “Carbon Dioxide Solid.”

 - Add the weight of the dry ice in KG.

 - Write your personal information (name and address) and the receiver’s information.

 You must label the box, not the plastic bag or the styrofoam container.
 You will be asked to provide further information in the” Nature and goods quantity” section, but it’s all the information we’ve already mentioned.

 FedEx Late Delivery Refunds

 Any package delivered past the guaranteed delivery date is eligible for a full refund from FedEx.
 One of the many exceptions to the FedEx money-back guarantee policy is for packages that contain dry ice.
-Therefore, if your late package contains this, there is no refund credit available.
+Therefore, if your late package contains this, no refund credit is available.

 Even though many business owners perceive dry ice shipping as complex, it can be the opposite.
 Once you give shipping dry ice with FedEx a try, there will be no going back.
 In conclusion, this is all that shipping dry ice entails.